Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Related Work

-\textbf{Failure attribution and diagnosis in agentic systems.} Complementary to taxonomic efforts, recent work has examined how failures can be attributed and diagnosed in agentic workflows.
-Zhang et al.~\cite{zhang2025agent} propose a voting-based consensus mechanism to identify which agent caused a failure in multi-agent tasks, addressing the challenge of blame assignment in non-deterministic settings.
-Zhu et al.~\cite{zhu2025llm} explore self-reflective feedback loops in which agents analyse their own execution traces to refine prompts and reasoning strategies.
-Although effective for improving task-level performance, these approaches largely treat agents as black boxes, emphasising actor attribution or prompt refinement rather than diagnosing faults in internal software components.
+\textbf{Failure attribution and diagnosis in agentic systems.} Recent research has also investigated mechanisms for diagnosing failures in agent workflows.
+Zhang et al.~\cite{zhang2025agent} propose a voting-based consensus mechanism to identify which agent is responsible for a failure in multi-agent tasks, addressing the challenge of blame attribution in non-deterministic environments.
+Zhu et al.~\cite{zhu2025llm} explore self-reflective feedback loops in which agents analyse execution traces to refine prompts and reasoning strategies.
+These approaches aim to improve system robustness and debugging workflows by enabling agents to detect or correct failures during execution.
+However, they largely treat agents as black-box components and focus on behavioural attribution or prompt refinement rather than analysing how failures arise from interactions among agent components, tool calls, shared state, external services, and non-deterministic LLM outputs.

-\textbf{Positioning of this work.} In contrast to prior studies, our work focuses on the architectural and empirical roots of failures in agentic AI software.
-First, we ground failures in concrete internal components—such as \textit{memory subsystems}, \textit{planning and control logic}, and \textit{tool interfaces}—shifting the analytical focus from ``who failed'' to ``what broke.''
-Second, whereas existing datasets are often benchmark- or task-specific, we analyse 385 real-world faults spanning frameworks, libraries, tools, and applications, providing coverage across the agentic AI software stack.
-Third, we apply Apriori-based association rule mining to quantify statistically significant relationships between symptoms, fault types, and root causes, exposing recurrent fault-propagation pathways.
-Finally, we validate the resulting taxonomy through a structured practitioner survey, ensuring alignment with the experiences and mental models of developers actively building and maintaining agentic AI systems.
+\textbf{Positioning of this work.} This work complements existing research through a \emph{component-grounded failure characterization and propagation analysis} of agentic AI systems.
+Instead of analysing failures solely in terms of task outcomes or agent behaviour, we adopt a component-grounded perspective that captures agent functionality, memory subsystems, planning and control logic, tool interfaces, and runtime environments.
+Our study analyses 385 real-world faults collected from 40 frameworks, libraries, tools, and applications, providing coverage across multiple layers of the agentic AI software stack.
+By mining high-confidence associations between root causes, fault types, and symptoms, we uncover recurring fault propagation patterns within agent pipelines.
+Finally, unlike earlier studies~\cite{cemri2025multi, rahardja2025can, ning2026defining}, we validate the resulting taxonomy through a large-scale practitioner survey, which reports strong support and useful suggestions for further refinement.